korito1416/ClimateSocialPolicy/sec4_value_decomposition.rst

 We also consider four different configurations of uncertainty aversion as a way to assess the different economic forces in play:

+-

-1. pre-jump neutrality - post-jump neutrality;
+   a. pre-jump neutrality - post-jump neutrality;

+-

-2. pre-jump neutrality - post-jump aversion;
+   b. pre-jump neutrality - post-jump aversion;

+-

-3. pre-jump aversion - post-jump neutrality;
+   c. pre-jump aversion - post-jump neutrality;

+-

-4. pre-jump aversion - post-jump aversion.
+   d. pre-jump aversion - post-jump aversion.

 We include cases b) and c) because they provide revealing intermediate cases that help understand the overall uncertainty implications.
 For